 The mission has been largely accomplished: political conditions are altered, and the IHS has ceased operations as of June 2010.
-The presence of the IHS at Boston University reinforced the University’s commitment to interdisciplinary education while contributing to its goal of “preparing global citizens” by strengthening and expanding University connections to Boston and the world.
-We trust that our many collaborators within Boston University (the Center for International Relations, the literary journal AGNI, and especially, the Center for the Study of Europe) will build on our efforts and will continue our work of bringing European voices to Boston.
-Meanwhile, the IWM has several new initiatives underway, and we encourage you to visit their website for updates.
+The presence of the IHS at Boston University between 2002 and 2010 reinforced the University’s commitment to interdisciplinary education while contributing to its goal of “preparing global citizens” by strengthening and expanding University connections to Boston and the world.
+We trust that our many collaborators within Boston University (the Center for International Relations, the literary journal AGNI, and especially, the new Center for the Study of Europe) will build on our efforts and will continue our work of bringing European voices to Boston.
+Meanwhile, the IWM has several new initiatives under way, and we encourage you to visit their website for updates.

-Speakers at the IHS included members of the European Commission (Benita Ferrero-Waldner, Franz Fischler, Franco Fratini, Danuta Huebner, and Vladimir Spidla), the former president of Poland Aleksander Kwasniewski, the chancellor of Austria Alfred Gusenbauer, the former Prime Ministers of France Michel Rocard and Alain Juppe, former Prime Minister of Italy and its minister for interior Giuliano Amato, former Prime Minister of Saxony Kurt Biedenkopf, former Defense Minister of Germany Volker Ruehe, Daniel Cohn-Bendit of the European Parliament, Joschka Fischer, former foreign minister of Germany, Prince Schwarzenberg, now foreign minister of the Czech Republic, Slovenian philosoopher Slavov Zizek, and international financier George Soros – as well as EU Ambassador John Bruton, several ambassadors from EU member states and a number of internationally known writers including Simon Armitage, Hans Magnus Enzensberger, Bernhard Schlink, and Adam Zagajewski.
-Journalists from the Boston Globe, Foreign Affairs, The New York Times, the Financial Times, the New Yorker, Frankfurter Allgemeine Zeitung, DIE ZEIT, Gazeta Wyborcza (Warsaw) and Respekt (Prague) have taken part in or moderated many IHS events.
+Speakers at the IHS included members of the European Commission (Benita Ferrero-Waldner, Franz Fischler, Franco Fratini, Danuta Huebner, and Vladimir Spidla); the former president of Poland Aleksander Kwasniewski; the chancellor of Austria Alfred Gusenbauer; the former prime ministers of France Michel Rocard and Alain Juppe; former prime minister of Italy and its minister for interior Giuliano Amato; former prime minister of Saxony Kurt Biedenkopf; former defense minister of Germany Volker Ruehe; Daniel Cohn-Bendit of the European Parliament; Joschka Fischer, former foreign minister of Germany; Prince Schwarzenberg, now foreign minister of the Czech Republic; Slovenian philosopher Slavov Zizek; and international financier George Soros—as well as EU Ambassador John Bruton; several ambassadors from EU member states; and a number of internationally known writers including Simon Armitage, Hans Magnus Enzensberger, Bernhard Schlink, and Adam Zagajewski.
+Journalists from the Boston Globe, Foreign Affairs, the New York Times, the Financial Times, the New Yorker, Frankfurter Allgemeine Zeitung, DIE ZEIT, Gazeta Wyborcza (Warsaw) and Respekt (Prague) have taken part in or moderated many IHS events.
 (View our people directory for a complete list of IHS speakers since 2002.)